Credentials

 Copyright Law

 There are several styles of massage the names of which are copyrighted and can only be used in print according to the copyright owner's guidelines.
-This restricts the Therapist ability to advertise their expertise in writing, including advertising, business cards, and flyers.
+This restricts the Therapist ability to advertise their expertise in writing, including advertising, business cards, and fliers.
 Therapists may, however, refer to the types of massage they offer using generic terms, thus avoiding the copyright issue.

 Massage Therapists are always free to discuss and explain verbally with their clients all the types of massage they offer.